-Questions to Ask Recommended Criteria Is the tenant space submetered?
-If so, is tenant utility usage based on actual tenant energy consumption? • Tenant space is submetered to account for different floors, systems, zones, occupancy types, etc. and the owner bills the tenant according to actual energy consumption.
-How is energy consuming equipment in the tenant space controlled?
-Does the building have a building management system (BMS) that tracks building energy performance?
-Does the tenant BMS tie into the base building BMS?
-The building has a central BMS that supports integrations with tenant systems such as HVAC, plug load, and lighting equipment.
-Does the building employ real time energy management (RTEM) systems to understand energy consumption at the system level?
-The building has the necessary software and hardware needed to continuously monitor the building's energy performance.
-How often and in what format is energy consumption data shared?
-The owner is committed to data transparency and requires tenants to commit to data transparency so each has equal access to energy consumption information.
-The owner and tenant share electricity consumption data for the tenant's usage, on a monthly basis for the previous year, on an ongoing basis.
-The owner provides the tenant with an annual energy use summary for all building common areas and the building as a whole, on a monthly basis for the previous year, on an ongoing basis.
-The owner has a strategy for easily sharing confidential performance information, such as an online portal or emailed reports, and public performance information, such as via lobby or elevator display screens or email blasts.
-Does the building provide insights into how a tenant space is performing compared to previous reporting periods, similar tenants, reduction targets, or other benchmarks?
-The owner provides tenant energy consumption reports which include comparisons to key benchmarks such as previous reporting periods, similar tenants, and/or defined reduction targets.
+- Tenant space is submetered to account for different floors, systems, zones, occupancy types, etc. and the owner bills the tenant according to actual energy consumption. - The building has a central BMS that supports integrations with tenant systems such as HVAC, plug load, and lighting equipment. - The building has the necessary software and hardware needed to continuously monitor the building's energy performance. - The owner is committed to data transparency and requires tenants to commit to data transparency so each has equal access to energy consumption information. - The owner and tenant share electricity consumption data for the tenant's usage, on a monthly basis for the previous year, on an ongoing basis. - The owner provides the tenant with an annual energy use summary for all building common areas and the building as a whole, on a monthly basis for the previous year, on an ongoing basis. - The owner has a strategy for easily sharing confidential performance information, such as an online portal or emailed reports, and public performance information, such as via lobby or elevator display screens or email blasts. - The owner provides tenant energy consumption reports which include comparisons to key benchmarks such as previous reporting periods, similar tenants, and/or defined reduction targets.